New Leadership: An overview of the best modern leadership styles

 Instead of strict hierarchies, an open working culture is established, and instead of one-sided use of power, employees are empowered.

-Empowering Leadership
+Empowering leadership

 Leaders act as coaches and strengthen the self-management skills of their teams.
 Instead of giving orders and distributing tasks, teams are empowered to guide themselves.

-Shared Leadership
+Shared leadership

 In shared leadership, the entire leadership responsibilities and decision-making power are distributed widely throughout an organisation.
 This leadership style goes one step further than empowering leadership.

-Inspirational Leadership
+Inspirational leadership

-Inspirational leadership focuses on motivating employees.
+Inspirational leadership focuses on the relationship with employees.

 Inspirational managers do not try to achieve their goals alone.
 Instead, they work to help others achieve their best.
 They encourage their employees even in difficult times.
 Through enthusiasm and commitment, they convince them to work towards a certain vision or a common goal.

-What defines modern leadership?
+Summarised: What defines modern leadership?

 • Innovative: A modern environment needs new ideas.
 Leaders should promote innovation, encourage employees' inventiveness, and focus on a shared vision.